ls1intum/Artemis/docs/user/exercises/textual.rst

 - **Inclusion in course score calculation**: Option that determines whether or not to include exercise in course score calculation.
 - **Points**: Total points of an exercise.
 - **Bonus Points**: Bonus points for an exercise.
-- **Automatic assessment suggestions enabled**: When enabled, Artemis tries to automatically suggest assessments for text blocks based on previously graded submissions for this exercise using the |athena| service.
+- **Automatic assessment suggestions enabled**: When enabled, Artemis tries to automatically suggest assessments for text blocks based on previously graded submissions for this exercise using the `Athena <https://github.com/ls1intum/Athena>`_ service.

     .. figure:: text/create-text-exercise-form-1.png
               :align: center